 SB Sounds like really hard but also fun school time!
 Any advice you’d like to give to the current students of UNIST Design Department?

 WD I think things have changed, and perhaps I can say something about master’s study and getting a job.

 Second is that networking is really important.
 It’s not easy for those Singaporeans with diploma from known institutions to get a good job.
-In the end, getting into a company to gain experiences often comes from people you know.
+In the end, getting into a company to gain experience often comes from people you know.
 I mentioned this in the seminar also.
 Nowadays there are good tools like LinkedIn that shows your peers from school and alumni, so you might as well approach them and ask if there’s any chance.
 Of course, your work should be good.